 14. 68% of millennials use and prefer to see emojis, GIFs, and stickers in their emails; only 37% over 65 years agreed to this.

 An interesting article from Inc.com highlights the fact that 68% of millennials use and like seeing visual content like emojis, gifs, and stickers in their email.
 Surprising to no one, only 37% of people over 65 shares these views.
-Which for you as an email marketer means one thing – segmentation!
+Which for you as an email marketing freelancer or a general marketer, means one thing – segmentation!
 But also don’t be afraid to experiment – very often it really pays off.

 15. An initial email with a video receives a CTR increase by 96%.